2DegreesInvesting/tiltOutputReport/README.md

 ```

 ## Usage
-1. Data Preparation: Place your input CSV files in the appropriate directory.
+1. Data Preparation: Place your input CSV files in the `input/data` directory.
 The input files should include:
 - companies.csv
 - tiltLedger_mapping.csv
 - tiltLedger.csv